 What You Do:

-- Add equal parts of tap water and rubbing alcohol to the bottle, filling about 1/8 to a 1/4 of the bottle.
+- Add equal parts tap water and rubbing alcohol to the bottle, filling it about a quarter of the way up.

 - Add a couple drops of red food coloring and mix by shaking the bottle.

-- Put the straw in the bottle, but don't let the straw touch the bottom.
+- Put the straw in the bottle, making sure it doesn't touch the bottom.

 - Use the modeling clay to seal the straw in place.
 Leave a portion of the straw sticking out from the bottle, making sure the clay forms a tight seal around the straw and over the bottle mouth, but don't close off the straw's opening.

-- To test if the homemade thermometer works have your child place his hands around the bottle and observe what happens to the mixture in the bottle.
+- To test if the homemade thermometer works, have your child place his hands around the bottle and observe what happens to the mixture.

-Other ways to test the thermometer are by placing it in a windowsill and observing how it reacts to the heat or cold there, or placing the thermometer in a bowl of hot water (always be careful!), followed up by placing the bottle into the refrigerator and the freezer.
+Other ways to test the thermometer include placing it in a windowsill and observing how it reacts to the heat or cold there, or placing the thermometer in a bowl of hot water (always be careful!), followed up by placing the bottle into the refrigerator and the freezer.

 What's Going On?

 As an extension, mark a scale for the thermometer; you'll need a real thermometer.
-By placing your homemade one in different areas of temperature you can use the store-bought thermometer to identify the exact temperature: use a pen to mark the line of the liquid on the bottle and write its value.
-Find other areas of varying warmth or coolness to create a temperature range for your thermometer.
+Have your child place his homemade thermometer in one area and use the store-bought thermometer to identify the exact temperature.
+Mark the line of the liquid on the bottle and write its value.
+Then, encourage your kid to find other areas of varying warmth or coolness to create a temperature range for the thermometer.